Gruodis/how-to-run-laravel-project/README.md

       cd ~
       cd
       ```
-  - ```bash cd..``` : is used to move to the parent directory of current directory, or the directory one level up from the current directory. “..” represents parent directory.
+  - ```cd..``` : is used to move to the parent directory of current directory, or the directory one level up from the current directory. “..” represents parent directory.
     - ```bash
       cd..
       ```